LBI-DHP/MULTI2022/README.md

 The <em>asserted clabject description</em> displays (modifiable) asserted facts of the current selected clabject.
 You can add additional facts about the clabject by asserting triples and clicking the <em>synchronization</em> button.
 Do not change properties of the ddo: and n: namespaces!

 The difference between the <em>derived clabject description</em> and the <em>asserted clabject description</em> can be seen in the above figure by the fact that the derived SHACL property shape is shown in the former but not in the latter.

-### Examples

-By default, all examples from the paper are loaded into the model.
-We also provide the standard version and an empty version (without SHACL shapes) as files that can be loaded by the tool for experimentation.